thomaswilliamsastro/data_buttons/docs/main.rst

 final image.

 The biggest feature of this module is the Data Button\ :sup:`TM`\, which allows you an easy way to put in an object (and optionally an image size), and get a mosaic out.
-No muss, no fuss
+No muss, no fuss.

 ============
 Installation